blubFisch/BECTI/README.md

 <br>
 Main repo, for Stratis only and also used for DEV testing.

+Mission if fully vanilla compatible turn off addons in parameters!

 ## Please read following rules before doing any work here.

 ## - [Repo Workflow](http://gitlab.ofps.net/ofps/BECTI-Benny-Warfare-OFPS.Stratis/wikis/repo-workflow)